SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Could be a great enemy type.
 - Long range, medium tier.
 ## Maps
-- For now I would only like to do Kanezaka; I am tired of Chateau Guillard.
+- For now I would like to do Kanezaka; I am tired of Chateau Guillard.
 - It is unlikely I would be able to fit many maps into one gamemode and might be limited to only one.
 - Eventually I would like to do all dedicated deathmatch maps, converted deathmatch maps, and maybe the elimination maps and Ayutthaya.